EthanC306/myProject/README.md

 # myProject
 Freshmen Year app in progress.
-Also learning how to usre github.
+Also learning how to use github.